Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Difficulty Level: Difficult

-This DIY backyard cat enclosure is expansive and allows for multiple cats to explore several areas of the yard while outside.
+This DIY backyard cat enclosure is expansive and allows multiple cats to explore several areas of the yard.
 Complete with tunnels, tubes, patios, and exercise yards, this enclosure is more of an amusement park than a simple place to nap.
-You will need a moderately large yard to pull off all the features of this cat enclosure plan, but a few of them can be incorporated into smaller yards.
+You need a moderately large yard to implement all the features of this cat enclosure plan, but a few of them can be incorporated into smaller yards.

 Materials: 2×2 lumber, 4-foot fencing, corrugated roofing